logicalclocks/hops-docs/docs/user_guide/hopsworks/featurestore.rst

 Feature Store: The Data Management Layer for Machine Learning in Hopsworks
 --------------------------------------------------------------------------

-The feature store is as a central place to store curated features for machine learning pipelines in Hopsworks.
+The feature store is the central place to store curated features for machine learning pipelines in Hopsworks.
 A feature is a measurable property of some data-sample.
 It could be for example an image-pixel, a word from a piece of text, the age of a person, a coordinate emitted from a sensor, or an aggregate value like the average number of purchases within the last hour.
 Features can come directly from tables or files or can be derived values, computed from one or more data sources.

 Features are the fuel for AI systems, as we use them to train machine learning models so that we can make predictions for feature values that we have never seen before.
 In this tutorial we will see best practices for transforming raw/structured data into *features* that can be included in *training datasets* for training models.